Iron Man 2: Cast

 The director, Jon Favreau, reprises his role as Happy Hogan, Tony Stark's bodyguard and chauffeur, while Clark Gregg and Leslie Bibb reprise their roles as S.H.I.E.L.D. agent Phil Coulson and reporter Christine Everhart, respectively.
 John Slattery appears as Tony's father Howard Stark and Garry Shandling appears as United States Senator Stern, who wants Stark to give Iron Man's armor to the government.
 Favreau stated that Shandling's character was named after radio personality Howard Stern.
 Paul Bettany again voices Stark's computer, J.A.R.V.I.S.
 Olivia Munn originally appeared as an unnamed character who was subsequently cut from the film.
 Favreau then gave her the role of Chess Roberts, a reporter covering the Stark expo.
 Yevgeni Lazarev appears as Ivan Vanko's father, Anton Vanko, Kate Mara portrays a process server who summons Tony to the government hearing, and Stan Lee appears as himself (but is mistaken for Larry King).

 Additionally, news anchor Christiane Amanpour, political commentator Bill O'Reilly, Tesla Motors CEO Elon Musk, and Oracle Corporation CEO Larry Ellison appear as themselves.
-Adam Goldstein also appears as himself, and the film is dedicated to his memory.
+Adam Goldstein, who also appears as himself, died before the film's release; the film is dedicated to his memory.
 Favreau's son Max appears as a child wearing an Iron Man mask whom Stark saves from a drone.
-In 2017, Spider-Man: Homecoming director Jon Watts said that he had suggested to Feige that they retroactively establish this child to be the introduction of a young Peter Parker / Spider-Man to the MCU, an idea that Feige agreed was plausible, and which Spider-Man actor Tom Holland also supported.
+In 2017, Spider-Man: Homecoming director Jon Watts said that he had suggested to Feige that they retroactively establish this child to be the introduction of a young Peter Parker / Spider-Man to the MCU, an idea that Feige agreed was plausible, and which then-Spider-Man actor Tom Holland also supported.